-Title IX Coordinator (or designee) is responsible for investigating complaints of Gender and Sex Discrimination, Harassment and Retaliation, as well as Complaints of Sexual Misconduct, including Sexual Assault, Sexual Harassment, Dating Violence, Domestic Violence and Stalking.
+Title IX Coordinator (or designee) is responsible for investigating complaints of Gender and Sex Discrimination, Harassment and Retaliation, as well as Complaints of Sexual Misconduct, Dating and Domestic Violence, or Stalking.
 In accordance with Administrative Procedures 5540 and Board Policy 5540, the Title IX Coordinator investigates those complaints, determines whether the accused violated the applicable policies, and prepares a report that includes findings of facts and conclusions about whether the applicable policy was violated.
 Unless the determination is appealed as provided in Administrative Procedures 5520 or Board Policy 5520, it is final and binding in all subsequent proceedings.

-Where a complaint is made against a student and the applicable policy is found to have been violated, the Title IX Coordinator shall also notify the Dean of Enrollment Services and Student Development of the investigation outcome and provide a copy of the investigation report.
+Where a complaint is made against a student and the applicable policy is found to have been violated, the Title IX Coordinator shall also notify the Dean of Enrollment Services and Student Development of the investigation outcome, recommend sanctions, and provide a copy of the investigation report so he/she can make a final determination of the sanction(s) to be imposed.

-Where a complaint is made against an employee, Human Resources shall be notified and provided a copy of the investigation reports.
-Sanctions are imposed in accordance with current collective bargaining agreements and state law.
+Where a complaint is made against an employee, the Vice President of Human Resources and Risk Management shall be notified and provided a copy of the Title IX investigation report.
+He/she will impose sanctions in accordance with current collective bargaining agreements and state law.